Trolls (film): Plot

 The Trolls use their powers to disguise Bridget as "Lady Glittersparkles", and she and Gristle go on a date at a roller rink/arcade restaurant.
 During the date, Poppy spots Creek being held captive inside a jewel on Gristle's mantle.
-Afterwards, the Trolls leave Bridget and go to rescue Creek, but are all captured by Chef.
-Creek reveals he has betrayed them in exchange for his own survival, and steals a shocked Poppy's cowbell and uses it to summon King Peppy and the rest of the Trolls from Troll Village.
-They are rounded up by the Bergens and imprisoned in a large cooking pot.
-A heartbroken Poppy then turns gray in her misery just like Branch did when he was young, believing the situation is all her fault and the rest of the Trolls also become sad and lose their colors.
+Afterwards, the Trolls leave Bridget and go to rescue Creek, but are all captured by Chef when Creek sells them out in exchange for his own life being spared.
+Creek steals a horrified Poppy's cowbell and uses it to lure the rest of the Trolls out of hiding.
+They are rounded up by the Bergens, and imprisoned in a large cooking pot.
+Blaming herself for the situation, Poppy becomes embittered, and her colors turn to gray.
+Saddened, the other Trolls lose their colors as well.

-Branch, however, breaks his rule and sings "True Colours" to cheer Poppy up, which successfully brings back both their colors and those of the other Trolls.
+However, Branch, the only Troll who has not given up, begins singing "True Colors" in an attempt to comfort the despairing Trolls; both his and Poppy's colors return, followed by those of the other Trolls.
 Bridget, grateful to the Trolls for helping her, secretly releases them from the pot while Chef is not looking.
-Poppy refuses to let Bridget be punished for their escape, so the Trolls return to Bergen Town, reveal Bridget's true identity to the Bergens and explain that she and Gristle are happily in love with each other.
-This shows the rest of the Bergens that they can find happiness within themselves without eating the Trolls, and the Trolls and the Bergens celebrate together in song, ending their feud.
-Chef refuses to accept the peace, so she and Creek are sent rolling out of Bergen Town on a flaming serving cart, eventually getting eaten by a giant monster disguised as a hill, while King Peppy crowns Poppy the queen of the Trolls.
+Poppy refuses to let Bridget be punished for their escape, so she and the Trolls return to Bergen Town, reveal Bridget's true identity to the Bergens, and explain that she and Gristle are happily in love with each other.
+This shows the rest of the Bergens that they can find happiness within themselves without having to eat a Troll, and the two sides celebrate together in song, ending their feud, while Chef, who refuses to accept the peace, is banished from Bergen Town with Creek on flaming cart, and King Peppy crowns his daughter the queen of the Trolls.

+Chef and Creek roll to a stop on their serving cart on wilderness, where they to falls victim to one of the hill-like predators.